How to Get Arrested on Twitter

 To the ignorant, this may look like a threat to kill somebody, but if you read the tweets, you'll se it is not.
 It is a remidner of Texas law, and again, Barrett is speaking to someone that he in effect agrees with.
 Barrett is replying to this tweet:

 (From) @_DantalionAll sounds good except for absence of part where I beat shit out of you for being annoying, yes

 Which is nothing special, but you'll note that @_Dantalion isn't in jail for talking violent on Twitter.
 It's kids' stuff.
 What Topiary and other Brits may find amusing about all this is the accompanying video, which shows Barrett as an avergae Texan, shooting a shotgun.
-(It's called "If only all of Rome had just one neck") What is frustrating is that half of America has posted videos of itself shooting things and generally preparing to defend themselves, which while ridiculous to most of the rest of the world, is still a right they adhere to dearly.
+(It's called) What is frustrating is that half of America has posted videos of itself shooting things and generally preparing to defend themselves, which while ridiculous to most of the rest of the world, is still a right they adhere to dearly.